bee-queue/bee-queue/README.md

 var job = queue.createJob({...}).retries(3).save();
 ```
 Sets how many times the job should be automatically retried in case of failure.

+Stored in `job.options.retries` and decremented each time the job is retried.

 Defaults to 0.